Draganfly to Be Featured at EDGE22: Government Technology - Common Missions in Today's Digital World Conference

-Las Vegas, Nevada.
-January 4th, 2022 – Draganfly Inc. DPRO DPRO 3U (“Draganfly'' or the “Company”), an award-winning, industry-leading drone solutions and systems developer, is pleased to announce that it will be featured at EDGE22: Common Missions in Today's Digital World at the Park MGM Hotel in Las Vegas, Nevada.
+Las Vegas, Nevada., Jan.
+04, 2022 (GLOBE NEWSWIRE) -- Draganfly Inc. DPRO DPRO 3U ("Draganfly'' or the "Company"), an award-winning, industry-leading drone solutions and systems developer, is pleased to announce that it will be featured at EDGE22: Common Missions in Today's Digital World at the Park MGM Hotel in Las Vegas, Nevada.
 The conference runs from January 6-8, 2022.

 Draganfly's onsite demonstration to government representatives will consist of a live drone flight equipped with the Company's Smart Vital system.
 Using existing drone camera systems, the Company's Smart Vital system is able to survey, with voluntary consent, vital signs including heart rate, respiratory rate, temperature, and blood oxygen content (SpO2).
 The system does not register any personal data of the individual being screened.
 Cameron Chell, Chairman and CEO of Draganfly, and Paul Mullen, Vice President of Vital Intelligence will discuss the versatility and real-world use cases of Draganfly's Vital Intelligence platform.